edwinm/range/README.md

 ## Usage

-Using import, as a ESM module, for use with a bundler like webpack:
+Using import, as a ESM module, for use with a bundler like webpack or rollup:

 ```js
 import range from 'fastrange';
 ```

-As a commonjs module, for use in Node:
+As a commonjs module, for use in Node.js:

 ```js
 const range = require('fastrange');